 - Any other factor relevant to establishing that the operating procedures of such person are commercial in nature.

 Florida state law holds that the existence of any two of the above-listed factors may constitute “prima facie evidence” of a commercial booking operation.
 Our Ft Lauderdale attorneys know this means that if authorities can point to the existence of two or more of the above factors, they will consider that sufficient initial evidence that a bookmaking business is in existence.
 It’s important to note that prima facie evidence only refers to initial, “at first sight” analysis and is not indicative of any sort of binding court decision relating to any type of conviction or punishment.
 Still, having prima facie evidence of an event is likely to lead authorities to pursue a criminal case.

 Penalties for Bookmaking

 If you are charged with bookmaking, you face a third-degree felony, punishable by up to $5,000 in fines and/or up to 5 years in prison, punishable as provided in s.
 775.082, s.
 775.083, or s.
 775.084.
 Further, the provisions of s.
 948.01 (which deals with probation and community control) notwithstanding, anyone convicted under s.
 849.25 shall not have adjudication of guilt suspended, deferred, or withheld.

-Our Ft Lauderdale bookmaking attorneys know that anyone who is guilty of conspiracy to commit bookmaking shall be subject to the penalties described above, as applicable.
+Our Ft Lauderdale bookmaking lawyers know that anyone who is guilty of conspiracy to commit this crime shall be subject to the penalties described above, as applicable.
 Further, we know that s.
 849.25 does not apply to pari-mutuel wagering (over legal horse racing, harness horse racing, greyhound racing, etc.) in the State of Florida, as authorized under chapter 500 of the Florida State Statutes.